Riya10031/AZ500-AzureSecurityTechnologies/Instructions/Labs/guidedlab_LAB_09_ConfiguringandSecuringACRandAKS.md

    > **Result:** You have configured and secured ACR and AKS.

+Congratulations on completing the task!
+Now, it's time to validate it.
 <validation step="d57eeea8-6168-46ed-ae17-6c4a5fdb0f4d" />

-> **Congratulations** on completing the task!
-Now, it's time to validate it.
-Here are the steps:
-   > - Navigate to the Lab Validation Page, from the upper right corner in the lab guide section.
-   > - Hit the Validate button for the corresponding task.
-If you receive a success message, you can proceed to the next task.
-   > - If not, carefully read the error message and retry the step, following the instructions in the lab guide.
-   > - If you need any assistance, please contact us at labs-support@spektrasystems.com.
-We are available 24/7 to help you out.

 ### Review